Saddleback Mountain Stats & History

 Lift & Trail Status

-Saddleback is home to four quad chairlifts, a t-bar, and a beginner moving carpet for the ’22/’23 season, with more to come in the near future.
+Saddleback is home to four quad chairlifts, a t-bar, and a beginner moving carpet, with more to come in the near future.

 - The Cupsuptic T-Bar follows the old T-Bar Line trail and brings riders up to the top of The Pass.
 From here, you can access some of our best blue terrain and the Woolly Bugger Glades or take The Pass to crosscut over to the Kennebago Quad.

 - The Sandy Quad serves the Wheeler slope and allows for quick terrain park access.
 This lift can also give access to the Cupsuptic T-Bar on those wind-hold days.